Code-Institute-Submissions/lisaloudness-milestone_project_1/README.md

 ## **Introduction**

-Main aim of this website is to provide a comprehensive landing site to bring together all the various social media pages in one place so that no user is excluded from information if they are not signed up to a number of different websites.
+Main aim of this website is to provide a comprehensive landing site for events and information regarding Victoria Park.
 Included will be general information about the park such as amenities, opening times, location and also timestamped events which will require a calendar.

 ## **UX**